geobtaa/metadata/docs/resource-lifecycle.md

 	We have found this tabular format to be the most human-readable way to batch create, edit, and troubleshoot metadata records.
 We can visually scan large numbers of records at once and normalize the values in ways that would be difficult with native nested formats, like JSON or XML.
 Therefore, many of our workflow processes involve transforming things to and from CSV.

-## 3. Edit
+## 4. Edit

 :fontawesome-solid-user: Graduate Research Assistants and Product Manager

 When working with metadata, it is common to come across missing or corrupted values, which require troubleshooting and manual editing in our spreadsheets.
 Refer to the [Collections Project Board](https://github.com/orgs/geobtaa/projects/4) for examples of this work.

+## 5. Validate

 After compiling the metadata, we run a validation and cleaning script to ensure the records conform to the required elements of our schema.

+## 6. Index

+:fontawesome-solid-user: Product Manager

-Finally, we upload the completed spreadsheet to GBL Admin, which serves as the administrative interface for the Geoportal.
+We upload the completed spreadsheet to GBL Admin, which serves as the administrative interface for the Geoportal.
 If GBL Admin detects any formatting errors, it will issue a warning and may reject the upload.

-## 4. Index

-:fontawesome-solid-user: Product Manager

 Once the metadata is successfully uploaded to GBL Admin, we can publish the records to the Geoportal.
 The technology that actually stores the records and enables searching is called [Solr](https://solr.apache.org).
 The action of adding records is known as "Indexing."

+## 7. Maintain

+:fontawesome-solid-user: BTAA-GIN Team Members, Graduate Research Assistants, and Product Manager

 Periodically, we need to remove records from the Geoportal.
 To do this, we use GBL Admin to either delete them or change their status to "unpublished."

-## 5. Maintain

-:fontawesome-solid-user: BTAA-GIN Team Members, Graduate Research Assistants, and Product Manager

-The Geoportal is programmatically checked for broken links on a monthly basis.
-The are fixed either by manually repairing them or by reharvesting from the source.
+We monitor currentness and re-harvest based on how frequently sources update their content.
+See the [Collections Dashboard](https://github.com/orgs/geobtaa/projects/4) for this schedule.

 ##  Sequence diagram of Resource Lifecycle